-Reduc e fire hazards in and around your barns.
+Reduc ce fire hazards in and around your barns.
 Enforce no smoking rules Store gas, paints, solvents and other flammables in separate area Store hay, straw, shavings and manure and wood away from barn.
 Clear vegetation for at least 50 feet.
 Prune overhanging trees.
-Clean gutters and roofs regularly.
-Id animals with freeze marking, branding, tattoos, ear tags, microchips.
-Store copies of medical records, papers and photographs with emergency supplies.
-Maintain trucks and trailers in good condition and make sure they're available at all times.
+Clean gutters and roofs regularly. mals with freeze marking, branding, tattoos, ear tags, microchips.
+Store s of medical records, papers and photographs with emergency supplies. ain trucks and trailers in good condition and make sure they're available at nes.
 Accustom your animals to lading and trailering quickly and calmly.
-Prepai Prepare your people.
+Prepa re your people.
 Familiarize all your people with emergency procedures and location of equipment.
 Hold disaster drills and practice procedures.
 Focus on how to handle animals in an emergency - particularly those with special needs (stallions, bulls, pregnant females etc.) Form a neighborhood group to watch out for each other.
 Teach neighbors about farm's procedures and animals and learn about theirs.
 Identify at least 2 escape routes from your farm.
 Some roads may be blocked.
+Consider buying gas generator to run water pumps and emergency equpment.
+Train in first aid and CPR.
+Work with local fire department and sheriff's office to develop emergency plan.